mitsuba-renderer/drjit/src/python/docstr.rst

     the number of items being processed in parallel.

     The function raises an exception when the input(s) is ragged, i.e., when it contains arrays with incompatible sizes.
-It returns ``1`` if if the input is scalar and/or does not contain any Dr.Jit arrays.
+It returns ``1`` if the input is scalar and/or does not contain any Dr.Jit arrays.

     Args: